johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 	*If you send them to us, we may incorporate them in future editions.
 Alternatively, under the terms of the Maize Plant Discipleship Licence, you could publish an adaption*.

+The Creative Commons Licence
-	*The Creative Commons Licence, reproduced at the end of each handbook, permits republication and adaption, such as translation or inclusion of contextualised elements.
-Simply follow the terms of the licence appropriately*.
+:	reproduced at the end of this and each handbook, permits republication and adaption, such as translation or inclusion of contextualised elements.

 <!--\end {pause}-->